KxSystems/docs-v1/docs/dashboards/pivotgrid.md

 <aside class="admonition caution">Max Color can be a viewstate parameter.
 To assign a viewstate parameter, rollover end of input bar until the eye icon appears, click the icon to assign the view state</aside>

-**Range Highlight**
+_Range Highlight_

-Check control.
+: Check control.
 When enabled, values in cell will have a background gradient determined by max/min values.
 The underlying range gradient is determined by **Range Color**.

-**Range Color**
+_Range Color_

-Range Color
+: Range Color

 ![Screenshot](img/rangecolor.jpg)